MarkusIngerslev/nest-economic-backend/README.md

    - [x] Implement the endpoint for fetching a single income
    - [x] Implement the endpoint for updating a single income
    - [x] Implement the endpoint for deleting a single income
-1. [ ] Implement the endpoints for the expenses
+1. [x] Implement the endpoints for the expenses
+   - [x] Implement the endpoint for fetching all incomes (admin only)
-   - [ ] Implement the endpoint for fetching all expenses
+   - [x] Implement the endpoint for fetching all of a users expenses
-   - [ ] Implement the endpoint for fetching a single expense
+   - [x] Implement the endpoint for fetching a single users expenses (admin only)
-   - [ ] Implement the endpoint for creating a new expense
+   - [x] Implement the endpoint for creating a new expense
+   - [x] Implement the endpoint for fetching a single expense
-   - [ ] Implement the endpoint for updating a single expense
+   - [x] Implement the endpoint for updating a single expense
-   - [ ] Implement the endpoint for deleting a single expense
+   - [x] Implement the endpoint for deleting a single expense
 1. [ ] Implement the endpoints for the categories
    - [ ] Implement the endpoint for fetching all categories
    - [ ] Implement the endpoint for fetching a single category